 White Cedar transplants: characteristics and info• prefers hardiness zones 3-9

 • prefers full sun to partial shade

 • mature height and spread: up to 40 ft high, 15-20 ft spread

 • prefers dark loamy soils, damp locations, does well in a wide range of soils

 • Boreal Forests Of The World

 • White Cedar Sizes and Availability:

---- White Cedar conservation grade plug transplants [available in Fall 2019]
+--- White Cedar conservation grade plug transplants [sold out till Fall 2019]

 • Comparable alternative species: Eastern Red Cedar [prefers drier soils].
 Confused about species?
 Check out our Evergreen Tree Buyers Guide